Research shows Alzheimer’s could be slowed with depression drug

 Meanwhile, in the UK, care homes for the elderly are also realising the potential benefits for their residents.
 Iain Batchelor, a trainer at Abbeyfield Girton Green said, “Our ping pong club has become a regular weekly activity and we have made sure that the tables are accessible at all times for residents and their families by placing them in our communal area.
 By having these facilities on site, it allows the residents to meet and socialise with each other whilst keeping active and healthy at the same time.
 Many residents have seen improvements with regards to balance, improved leg strength and hand to eye co-ordination skills.”

-T3 Ping Pong takes these benefits to a whole new level with six players around the table at the same time, meaning you have to keep your eye on three opponents, not just one.
+The T3 Foundation Kit takes these benefits to a whole new level with six players around the table at the same time, meaning you have to keep your eye on three opponents, not just one.
 The game is played on a circular table with specially constructed nets adding yet another dimension to the game.

 (1) ‘The Effectiveness of Exercise Intervention on Brain Disease Patients: Utilizing Table Tennis as a Rehabilitation Program’ conducted by Dr. Teruaki Mori and Dr. Tomohiko Sato.

 Image courtesy of the National Institute on Aging/National Institutes of Health and Image courtesy of SAEF